Febrile seizure

 Consider discharge when

-• Return to normal neurological state following simple febrile seizure
+• Returned to normal neurological state following simple febrile seizure

-• Follow-up as required for the underlying illness
+• Arrange follow-up if required for the underlying illness

 Parent information